 So what do you need to set up a glamping yurt?
 First, check with your local building department as rules and regulations vary tremendously.
 Tell them you want to set up a “Temporary Membrane Structure for Recreational Use Only.”
 Next, determine where you will put it and how much space you will have.
 Probably the next question you should ask yourself is how much money you want to spend.
 Remember you’ll have to provide some of the comforts of home: heat, somewhere to go to the restroom, food preparation, etc. Also, do you have a theme or inspiration for the interior?

 Our new Glamping Series Floor Plans are hand drawn to help you get a sense of space and functionality.
 Click any image to view larger.

 (If you’d like a pdf copy of any of these floor plans, or want to talk about designing a custom floor plan for your dream glamping business, please get in touch!
 My email address is firstname.lastname@example.org.)

 Bunkbeds are a great way to house the little ones while they sleep.
 You can even put queen over queen bunkbeds to maximize space.
-Most of these plans allow for families, friends, extended families to head out and hang out and all stay in one yurt.
+Most of these plans allow for families, friends, and extended families to head out and hang out and all stay in one yurt.
 I designed them with various levels of comfort.
-My hope is that if you’ve never stayed in a yurt, your can google “yurt rental and your location” and find a dream vacation spot.
+My hope is that if you’ve never stayed in a yurt, you should definitely google “yurt rental and your location” and find a dream vacation spot.
 Perhaps you’re looking for a new opportunity to be your own boss, this is the perfect avenue to generate extra income.